 it in the

-~/.n8n folder.
-That key is used to encrypt the credentials before
+~/.n8n folder. n8n uses that key to encrypt the credentials before

 they get saved to the database.
-It is also possible to overwrite that key and
+It's possible to overwrite the key and

 Execute in same process#

-All workflows get executed in their own separate process.
-This ensures that all CPU cores get used and that they do not block each other on CPU intensive tasks.
-Additionally, this makes sure that the crash of one execution does not take down the whole application.
-The disadvantage is, however, that it slows down the start-time considerably and uses much more memory.
-So in case the workflows are not CPU intensive and they have to start very fast, it is possible to run them all directly in the main-process with this setting.
+All workflows run in their own separate process.
+This ensures that all CPU cores get used and that they don't block each other on CPU intensive tasks.
+It also makes sure that one execution crashing doesn't take down the whole application.
+The disadvantage is that it slows down the start-time considerably and uses much more memory.
+If your workflows aren't CPU intensive, and they have to start very fast, it's possible to run them all directly in the main-process with this setting.

 A workflow times out and gets canceled after this time (in seconds).
-If the workflow is executed in the main process, a soft timeout is executed (takes effect after the current node finishes).
-If a workflow is running in its own process, a soft timeout is tried first.
-The process is killed after waiting for an additional fifth of the given timeout duration.
+If the workflow runs in the main process, a soft timeout happens (takes effect after the current node finishes).
+If a workflow runs in its own process, n8n attempts a soft timeout first, then kills the process after waiting for an additional fifth of the given timeout duration.